tseijp/use-midi/README.md

-# @use-midi
+# 🖖use-midi

-@use-midi is a library that let you bind midi events to any component.
+use-midi is a library that let you bind midi events to any component.

 [![ version ](
     https://img.shields.io/npm/v/use-midi)](